-Installing Kodi on Apple TV should not be a challenge, although it seems to present some compatibility issues even for those who’re technologically savvy.
-This means that now users with great equipment, in this case apple products, have a little more work to do before they can fully enjoy what Kodi has to offer.
+Installing Kodi on Apple TV should not be a challenge.
+How To Install Kodi On Apple TV? although it seems to present some compatibility issues even for those who’re technologically savvy.
+This means that now users with great equipment, in this case, apple products, have a little more work to do before they can fully enjoy what Kodi has to offer.

 Before we proceed, there are a few terminologies that we should make a bit clearer, even for the layman (not technologically savvy).